Framework Background

 Framework Revisions

-The Framework undergoes revision every 5 years.
-The current version is the fourth revision of the Framework features a greater emphasis on social determinants of health (SDOH) and health equity.
+The Curriculum Framework was first published in 2004 and undergoes revision every five years.
+The current version is the fourth revision of the Framework published in 2020, and features a greater emphasis on social determinants of health (SDOH) and health equity.
 A new domain addressing mental and behavioral health was added and illustrative examples were updated.

 COMPONENT 1: Foundations of Population Health